affiliate-bridge/affiliate-bridge/readme.txt

 == Description ==

-Affiliate Bridge allows you to effortlessly show affiliated items (only from ebay for now) in your site.
+Affiliate Bridge allows you to effortlessly integrate affiliated items (only from ebay for now) in your site.

 == Installation ==